 Students who fail to maintain satisfactory academic progress, who are notified of a financial aid suspension may be eligible for federal funds.
 The Financial Aid Director or FA Committee will review the appeal(s) within 14 days of submission.
 An appeal should be based on extenuating circumstances and documented by the student; i.e. hospitalization, accident, death in the family, etc. The results of the appeal will be sent to the student following consideration and decision.
-Information and forms are available at the Financial Aid Office or online at www.dinecollege.edu.
+Information and forms are available at the Office of Financial Aid & Scholarships or online at www.dinecollege.edu.